-Information material from H&M's most recent Annual General Meetings as well as H&M's Extraordinary General Meeting in 2010 can be found on www.hm.com under the heading Corporate Governance.
+Information material from H&M's most recent Annual General Meetings as well as H&M's Extraordinary General Meeting in 2011 can be found on www.hm.com under the heading Corporate Governance.
 Here there is also information about the right of shareholders to raise matters at the meeting and when such requests must be received by H&M so that the matter is certain to be included on the agenda in the notice to attend.
 H&M's e-mail address is also given for those shareholders who wish to submit their questions in advance to H&M.

-ANNUAL GENERAL MEETING 2011
+ANNUAL GENERAL MEETING 2012

-H&M's Annual General Meeting 2011 was held on 28 April in Victoriahallen at the Stockholm International Fairs.
-1,498 shareholders were represented at the meeting, representing 82.3 percent of the votes and 63.5 percent of the capital.
+H&M's Annual General Meeting 2012 was held on 3 May in Victoriahallen at the Stockholm International Fairs in Stockholm.
+1,721 shareholders were represented at the meeting, representing 83.3 percent of the votes and 65.7 percent of the capital.
 H&M's Board of Directors, executive management and Election Committee as well as the company's auditors attended the meeting.